Telugu literature: Bammera Potanaamatya

 Bammera Potanaamatya (బమ్మెర పోతన) (1450–1510) is best known for his translation of the Bhagavata Purana from Sanskrit to Telugu.
 His work, Andhra Maha Bhagavatamu.
 He was born into a Brahmin family and was considered to be a Sahaja Kavi ("natural poet") who needed no teacher.
 He wrote Bhogini Dandakam a poem praising king Singa Bhoopala's consort danseuse, Bhogini, while young.
 This is the earliest available Telugu Dandaka (a rhapsody which uses the same gana or foot throughout).
-His second work was Virabhadra Vijayamu which describes the adventures of Virabhadra, son of Shiva.
-As a young man, he was a devotee of Shiva and also Rama and was more interested in salvation, from which came the inspiration to translate the Bhagavata Purāṇas.
+His second work was Virabhadra Vijayamu which describes the adventures of Virabhadra, son of Siva.
+As a young man, he was a devotee of Siva and also Rama and was more interested in salvation, from which came the inspiration to translate the Bhagavata Purāṇas.

 Annamacharya

 Tallapaka Annamacharya (or Annamayya) (శ్రీ తాళ్ళపాక అన్నమాచార్య) (9 May 1408 – 23 February 1503) is known as the Pada-kavita Pitaamaha of the Telugu language.
 He was born to a Vaidiki Brahmin family and his works are considered to have dominated and influenced the structure of Carnatic music compositions.
 Annamacharya is said to have composed as many as 32,000 sankeertanas (songs) on Bhagwaan Govinda Venkateswara, of which only about 12,000 are available today.
-His keertana compositions are based on the Vishishtadvaita school of thought.
+His keertana compositions are based on the Visishtadvaita school of thought.
 Annamayya was educated in this system of Ramanuja by Sri Satagopa Yateendra of the Ahobila matham.